mgrygles/buildstuff2020-workshop/openshift/8-Pipelines.md

   ++ ConfigurationsReady    43s
   ++ RoutesReady            42s
 ```
-Note that the `[2]` indicates that we currently have two revisions and in this case 100% load on the `knative-jfall-service-lwjmq-1` revision.
+Note that the `[2]` indicates that we currently have two revisions and in this case 100% load on the `knative-jfall-service-v2` revision.

 1. Back in the OpenShift Web Console, Topology view:

    ![rev2](images/rev2.png)

-   It hasn't changed a lot, but notice the two revisions in the 'Resources' where revision `*-lwjmq-1` has 100%.
+   It hasn't changed a lot, but notice the two revisions in the 'Resources' where revision `knative-jfall-service-v2` has 100%.
 Its the same 100% we could see in the previous step using the Knative CLI.

-1. Click on the Route, this will display the output of the latest revision ("Hello hellojfall Sample v2 -- UPDATED!")
+1. Click on the Route, this will display the output of the latest revision ("Hello: Hello JFall 2020 v2 UPDATE!!!")
-  Back in the Web Console, a pod will be started for Revision `*-lwjmq-1`.
+  Back in the Web Console, a pod will be started for Revision `knative-jfall-service-v2`.
 It will scale to zero after a moment.

 ---